oncode/front-font/README.md

 ## Two House Rules (thou-shalt-nots)

 - Don't overwrite other designs
-- Don't add hurtful, discriminatory, or offensice content
+- Don't add hurtful, discriminatory, or offensive content

 In short: be nice!